Questions? Call0808 196 1942orMessage us

 Your guide to polycystic ovary syndrome (PCOS)

-Affecting around one in 10 women, polycystic ovary syndrome (PCOS) is the most common cause of fertility problems.
+Affecting around one in 10 women, polycystic ovary syndrome (PCOS), recently renamed polyendocrine metabolic ovarian syndrome (PMOS), is the most common cause of fertility problems.
 Recognising the symptoms early is important, especially if you plan to have children in the future.

-PCOS is a major factor that can impact your fertility.
-Whether you've been aware of your PCOS for a while or have recently received a diagnosis, we are here to support you on your fertility journey.
+PMOS is a major factor that can impact your fertility.
+Whether you've been aware of your PMOS for a while or have recently received a diagnosis, we are here to support you on your fertility journey.

 - Common signs and symptoms to look out for